 Placement in own workplace - $825 (incl.
 GST)

 The theory component should be completed 12 weeks from the date you have access to the course material.
 On successful completion of the theory students have six months in which to complete the clinical placements, however, in special circumstances course extensions can be provided.

 PLEASE NOTE: Please note that all students completing placement at Barwon health must apply through the ‘Placement not in own work place’ portal as all students including employees need to complete pre placement compliance.

 Placement not in own workplace - $835 (incl.
 GST)

-Q: What is the requirements for infection and immunisation?
+Q: What are the requirements for infection and immunisation?